Conformal Policy Control

-From an optimization perspective, our work is most similar to \citet{stanton2023bayesian}, who proposed constraining a Bayesian optimization policy to regions where the resulting conformal prediction sets would have bounded width given a declarative miscoverage tolerance $\alpha$.
+From an optimization perspective, our work is most similar to \citet{stanton2023bayesian}, who proposed constraining a Bayesian optimization policy to regions where the resulting conformal prediction sets would have bounded width given a declared miscoverage tolerance $\alpha$.
 However, their approach was limited by three weaknesses.
-First, their approach was restricted to controlling the miscoverage loss.
-Second, their use of an implicit policy created an awkward fixed-point problem: finding the policy that induced an action distribution under which the coverage would be controlled at the desired level.
-Third, they did not fully address the multi-step feedback covariate shift induced by sequential model-based optimization.\footnote{A form of covariate shift in which the test distribution is dependent on previously observed data.} Indeed, \citet{stanton2023bayesian} noted that, at the time, the existing conformal theory had not yet proved general enough guarantees to cover the multi-round model-based optimization setting.
+First, their approach was restricted to the miscoverage loss.
+Second, their use of an implicit policy created an awkward fixed-point problem: finding the policy that induced an action distribution that controlled the coverage.
+Third, they did not fully address the multi-step feedback covariate shift induced by sequential model-based optimization.\footnote{A form of covariate shift in which the test distribution is dependent on previously observed data.} Indeed, \citet{stanton2023bayesian} noted that, at the time, the existing conformal theory had not yet proved general enough guarantees for that setting.

-\textbf{Conformal methods:} \citet{stanton2023bayesian} drew motivation from \citet{fannjiang2022conformal}, who first formalized the phenomenon of \textit{feedback covariate shift} to generalize conformal prediction to the setting of a single round of model-based optimization, building on techniques introduced by \citet{tibshirani2019conformal}. \citet{prinster2024conformal} further extended these techniques to generalize conformal prediction for any data distribution, including showing coverage guarantees for the multi-round model-based optimization setting.
+\textbf{Conformal Methods:} \citet{stanton2023bayesian} drew motivation from \citet{fannjiang2022conformal}, who first formalized the phenomenon of \textit{feedback covariate shift} to generalize conformal prediction to the setting of a single round of model-based optimization, building on techniques introduced by \citet{tibshirani2019conformal}. \citet{prinster2024conformal} further extended these techniques to generalize conformal prediction for any data distribution, including showing coverage guarantees for the multi-round model-based optimization setting.

-However, the techniques used throughout this line of work do not enable one to prescribe a data distribution---e.g., select a policy---that guarantees coverage.
+However, the techniques used throughout this line of work do not enable one to prescribe a data distribution (e.g., select a policy) that guarantees coverage.
 That is, these methods can provide prediction sets with coverage guarantees for actions generated by any \textit{fixed} policy (a ``descriptive'' use of conformal techniques), but using those prediction sets to then \textit{select} a policy (a ``prescriptive'' use) introduces further, unaccounted-for dependence between the observed data and test policy that nullifies coverage guarantees.